Last Chance old-growth timber sale outside of Wolf Creek, OR

 • 570 acre of helicopter yarding

-• Page 48 of the EA: "The 787 acres of variable retention harvest would convert the mature structure to early successional stand establishment, delaying promotion of large fire-resilient trees”
+• Page 59 of the revised EA: "The 787 acres of variable retention harvest would convert the mature structure to early successional stand establishment, delaying promotion of large fire-resilient trees”

-• Page 48 of the EA: the 4-acre "gaps" (clearcuts) throughout the logging units will not improve fire behavior and will increase wind speeds
+• BLM states the proposed 4-acre "gap" clearcuts throughout the logging units will not improve fire behavior and will increase wind speeds

 • 252 acre of logging in Late Successional Reserves